TickleThePanda/carpe-dm/src/adventures/the-vanquished-chapter-3-untitled.md

 > name Morcant]].
 >
 > Right now, you're in [[TODO: Pertana]]'s study discussing the progress
 > in protecting the city.
+Pertana is sitting at her desk.
+There are
+> papers piled and an empty glass of wine.
+Her eyes are bloodshot and
 >
 > "We've been able to bring in some more of our guards from the
 > surrounding areas," Pertana says.
-"We've seen a big drop in the
+"We've seen an abatement in the
-> number of bandits and goblins which is a great relief.
+> reports of bandit and goblin attack which is a great relief.
 >
 > "I'm very grateful for the work that you've been putting in over the
 > past week.
 Without your help, I'm doubtful that the city will have
 > survived.
 >
-> "We've been able to gather that Qa'lir was planning the recreance
+> "Since the attack, we've been able to gather from our prisoners that
+> Qa'lir was planning something call-"
+>
+> A piercing screech interrupts Pertana, emanating from Meriele.
+"For
+> what you have done - Meriele, Elmond, and Aseir - you will know *only*
+> pain."
+>
+> You each hear a whisper of a discordant melody and are wracked with a
+> terrible pain.
+The room spins and your vision blurs.

+At this point, ask the characters to make a Wisdom Saving Throw (DC 19).
+On a failed save, the characters take 5d6 psychic damage.
+On a successful save, the characters take half.

+> The melody subsides and you find Pertana standing and looking
+> concerned.
+>
+>

 ## The Prophecy